Native Linux Microcontainers

 ENVIRONMENTS=("staging" "prod-eu" "prod-us" "prod-asia")

-# Deploy to all environments
+# Deploy to all environments by building from YAML specification

 for env in "${ENVIRONMENTS[@]}"; do

-echo "🚀 Deploying $RUNTIME to $env..."
+echo "🚀 Deploying runtime to $env..."

 # Get environment host list